Visibility: Build your online presence: Scholarly publishing

 If you are looking to host a site yourself, Reclaim Hosting is a relatively low-cost option, designed specifically for the education sector.

-Alternatively, many faculty members and some graduate students are provided with a personal website on their departmental web portal, and may choose to update this website rather than duplicating their efforts.
+Many faculty members and some graduate students are provided with a personal website on their departmental web portal.

 Example departmental profiles: